Antonio-Albert-monteiro/Antonio-Albert-monteiro/README.md

-## Pleasure my name is Albert. put while I'm a discord bot creator
+## Pleasure my name is Albert. for now i am a discord bot creator

 - 🌱 Studying Javascript and Typescript
 - ♂️ Sex: Male